learntocloud/learn-to-cloud/README.md

-# Learn the fundamentals of Cloud Computing in 6 months.
+# Learn the fundamentals of Cloud Computing in 6 months

 ![Timeline](img/timeline.png)

-This is the learning path I would take if I had to start all over again and work my way up to junior cloud engineer skill set in about 6 months.
-Any links you see ARE NOT AFFILIATE LINKS, I don't want your money.
+This is the learning path we would take if we had to start over again and work our way up to a junior cloud engineer skill set in about 6 months.
+Any links you see ARE NOT AFFILIATE LINKS, we don't want your money.
 Okay, let's go.

 ## Phase 1: Linux and networking essentials

-The reason I pair them together is because lots of networking tasks are done via command line and Linux management is all about command line.
+The reason we pair them together is because lots of networking tasks are done via command line and Linux management is all about command line.

 ### Linux and networking Resources